• Skip to primary navigation

 French 75 Cocktail

-The French 75 is a classic bubbly gin and champagne cocktail with a fresh lemon zing!
-Goes well with just about everything – brunch, lunch, dinner or cocktail hour.
+The French 75 is a bubbly gin and champagne cocktail with a fresh lemon zing!
+This classic cocktail goes well with just about everything – brunch, lunch, dinner or cocktail hour.

 Get the recipe >>